rickybalin/in-situ_ML/scaling/inference/scaling/README.md

-# Weak Scaling of Send/Retrieve Operations
+# Weak and Strong Scaling of Inference with SmartSim
 This artifact reproduces Figure 8 in the paper.